KacobJeith/HeepDev/Server/README.md

 ## Command List

-* NewConnect:(ClientInformationString) - Make the server either update the information for a client at this client's IP Address or add a new client with this IP Address and information.
+* NewConnect:(ClientInformationString) - Make the server either update the information for a client at this client's IP Address or add a new client with this IP Address and information

+* Echo:(InformationToBeRepeated) - Tell the server to echo some string back to the client

+* GetClientList: - Get the list of current clients that the server knows about

+* SendToClient:(ClientAddress,Data) - Send data to another client via the server